 Dana maintains written agreements, in compliance with Rule 206(4)3 of the Investment Advisers Act of 1940, with unrelated broker-dealers and other third parties (together referred to as "solicitors") whereby such solicitors are compensated for referrals of prospective advisory clients to Dana.
 Solicitors may also have an established relationship with one or more of Dana's other advisory clients.
-These written agreements generally obligate Dana to pay cash solicitation fees equal to a stated percentage of Dana's advisory fee received from the solicited client.
-Generally, there is no difference in the level of advisory fees charged clients who have been solicited and those who have not been solicited.
-However, in limited circumstances, clients may have a unique relationship with a solicitors, if Dana is satisfied that the best execution of securities transactions for the client's account is available, then Dana may initiate brokerage transactions for the solicited client's account through the soliciting broker-dealer.
+These written agreements generally obligate Dana to pay cash solicitation fees equal to a stated percentage of Dana's investment management fee received from the solicited client.
+Generally, there is no difference in the level of investment management fees charged clients who have been solicited and those who have not been solicited.
+However, in limited circumstances, clients may have a unique relationship with a solicitor that will cause a client to be charged a higher investment management fee overall.
+With respect to broker-dealer solicitors, if Dana is satisfied that the best execution of securities transactions for the client's account is available, then Dana may initiate brokerage transactions for the solicited client's account through the soliciting broker-dealer.